 The revenue is calculated as a combination of revenue generated from television deals and the revenue generated from day-to-day sales such as tickets, merchandise, and refreshments.
 In 2020, the revenue from those day-to-day sales was significantly lower than originally projected.

-How is the NFL preventing the salary cap from dropping further in 2021?
+How did the NFL prevent the salary cap from dropping further in 2021?

-It may seem that the NFL is being generous by not letting the cap fall significantly in 2021.
-A drop in the 2021 salary cap to $175 million would represent a 13% decrease in the 2020 cap number.
-Now, assuming the cap can drop by as much as 40% ($80 million), the NFL is essentially paying to keep the cap higher.
+It may seem that the NFL is generous by not letting the cap fall significantly in 2021.
+A drop in the 2021 salary cap to $182.5 million represents a 9% decrease in the 2020 cap number.
+Now, assuming the cap could have dropped by as much as 40% ($80 million), the NFL is essentially paying to keep the cap higher.

-What is the minimum salary in the NFL?
+What is the league minimum salary in the NFL?

 Just over half of the NFL players operate on deals that pay them one of the minimum salaries.
 Unlike the NFL salary cap, the minimum salary is mandated by the Collective Bargaining Agreement (CBA).
 Yet, the minimum salary varies based on experience within the league and also grows through the life of the CBA.